Configuring BGP Neighbors for a Cato Socket

 Note: Sites that use a Cato Socket can support multiple BGP neighbors

-When you configure a Border Gateway Protocol (BGP) neighbor for a Socket, define the IP address of the BGP neighbor to establish a BGP session.
+When you configure a BGP neighbor for a Socket, define the IP address of the BGP neighbor to establish a BGP session.
 Remember to make sure that this IP address is reachable for this Socket.
 For example, if you are defining a BGP neighbor that is located in a VLAN range, then the BGP server for the Socket is within the gateway address of that range.

 Advanced BGP Settings